UNIVERSITY OF WISCONSIN River Falls

 410 South 3rd Street

 An Admissions Office representative will organize a file on your behalf with all mailed materials along with a copy of your on-line application form.
-Final admission decisions are typically made by March 1st.
+Final admission decisions are typically made by February 1st.
 Admitted applicants must notify the program of their intentions no later than April 15th.

-NOTE: The program faculty does not formally interview applicants.
-Prospective students are encouraged to schedule campus visits or speak with a faculty member.
+The program faculty does not formally interview applicants.
+However, prospective students are highly encouraged to schedule campus visits or speak with a faculty member.
 Additionally, all applicants and prospective students are encouraged to attend one the department's open house events (usually held twice annually).
 Open House events include Q and A with the faculty and current students.
 Facility tours can be arranged.
 Prospective applicants to the School Psychology graduate program are highly encouraged to attend.
 For additional details, contact Dr. Scott Woitaszewski, Program Director for School Psychology.

 The School Psychology Program supports a comprehensive Values Statement Addressing Diversity.
 The full version of the statement is available in the student handbook, located at: www.uwrf.edu/CSP/SchoolPsychology.cfm.
 Abbreviated key points are as follows:

 The central value of the UWRF School Psychology Program encompasses respect for diversity, inclusion, and for ways of being different from one's own.

 This value coincides with ethical standards consistent with the field of school psychology as set forth by the National Association of School Psychologists (NASP) and the American Psychological Association (APA).